 Step 4: Track Results

-Measure the impact of your AI implementation in concrete terms:
+Measure your AI implementation's impact in concrete terms:

 • Time saved on routine tasks